kkrypt0nn/kkrypt0nn/README.md

 ### Current projects I'm working on

-- **[`Project Absence`](https://github.com/project-absence/project-absence)** – A security tool for host analysis, including port scanning and subdomain discovery, written in Rust.
+- **[`Project Absence`](https://github.com/project-absence/project-absence)** – A security tool for domain analysis, including port scanning and subdomain discovery, written in Rust.
 - **Argane** - A new project I won't unveil at the moment as I'm not sure how the development will be and how much time I can give to it because it's a side project I work on when I need to take my mind off other things

 ### Notable other projects